Undergraduate Information and Degree Requirements

 - Course failure (a grade less than a C+ (2.33) in two nursing courses.

-- A grade of less than C in pathophysiology and microbiology courses.
+- A failing grade in pathophysiology and microbiology courses.

 - Consistently exhibiting unprofessional behavior is considered unacceptable for both study and a career in nursing.